-- a.
-If any RPD employee receives a call for service that appears to be based solely on an individual's perceived personal characteristics or immigration status, the RPD employee will attempt to ascertain if there are other circumstances or facts that would constitute reasonable suspicion or probable cause.
-If the complainant can offer no further information, the complainant will be advised that the shift supervisor will be in contact at the first opportunity. - b.
-The shift supervisor should attempt to familiarize the caller with the Richmond Police Department Fair and Impartial Policing policy.
-If the caller is concerned about the person's perceived immigration status, the caller should be referred to federal authorities. - C. At the conclusion of the call, the shift supervisor will document the contact using The Richmond Police Department's incident report system. - d.
-If a Richmond Police Department employee receives a report of a potentially biased or hate-motivated incident, RPD shall either dispatch an officer to evaluate the complaint or refer the caller to the officer in charge.
+- A. If any Richmond Police Department member receives a call for service that appears to be based solely on an individual's perceived personal characteristics or immigration status, the Richmond Police Department member will attempt to ascertain if there are other circumstances or facts that would constitute reasonable suspicion or probable cause.
+If the complainant can offer no further information, the complainant will be advised that the shift supervisor will be in contact at the first opportunity. - B. The shift supervisor should attempt to familiarize the caller with the Richmond Police Department's Fair and Impartial Policing policy.
+If the caller is concerned about the person's perceived immigration status, the caller should be referred to federal authorities. - C. At the conclusion of the call, the shift supervisor will document the contact using The Richmond Police Department's incident report system. - D. If a Richmond Police Department member receives a report of a potentially biased or hate-motivated incident, the Richmond Police Department shall either dispatch an officer to evaluate the complaint or refer the caller to the officer in charge.